garylirocks/quickrefs/azure-networking.markdown

 #### `168.63.129.16`

+A virtual public IP address, used to facilitate a communication channel to Azure platform resources.
 Typically, you should allow this IP in any local (in the VM) firewall policies (outbound direction).
 It's not subject to user defined routes.

 - The VM Agent requires outbound communication over port 80/tcp and 32526/tcp with WireServer(`168.63.129.16`).
 This is not subject to the configured NSGs.
 - `168.63.129.16` can provide DNS services to the VM when there's no custom DNS servers definition.
 By default this is not subject to NSGs unless specifically targeted using the "AzurePlatformDNS" service tag.
 You could also block 53/udp and 53/tcp in local firewall on the VM.